OPM/ResInsight/docs/GettingStarted.md

 Context menu commands are also available to do special operations on a selected set of items.

+How to interact and manipulate the 3D model is described in [Model Navigation]({{ site.baseurl }}/docs/modelnavigation)

 ### Cases and their types

 A *Case* in ResInsight means a Grid model with a particular set of results or property data.
 There are
 three different Case types:

 ##### Result case ![]({{ site.baseurl }}/images/Case24x24.png)
-This is a Case based on the results of an Eclipse analysis, read from a grid file together with restart data.
+This is a Case based on the results of an Eclipse simulation, read from a grid file together with static and restart data.
+Multiple Cases can be selected and read from a folder.

 ##### Input case ![]({{ site.baseurl }}/images/EclipseInput24x24.png)
 This Case type is based on a `*.GRDECL` file, or a part of an Eclipse *Input* file.
 This Case type supports loading single ASCII files defining Eclipse Cell Properties, and also to export modified property sets to ASCII files.